patrick-o-code/ERP_Based_Integrated_Student_Management_System/INSTALL.md

 - `$DatabaseDumpPath` Full path to the database dump utility, pg_dump (PostgreSQL), mysqldump (MySQL) or mariadb-dump (MariaDB).
 - `$wkhtmltopdfPath` Full path to the PDF generation utility, wkhtmltopdf.

 - `$DefaultSyear` Default school year.
 Only change after running the _Rollover_ program.
+Do NOT change during installation.
 - `$RosarioNotifyAddress` Email address to receive notifications (new administrator, new student / user, new registration).
 - `$RosarioLocales` Comma separated list of locale codes.
 Check the `locale/` folder for available codes.